 I’m at the point in life where

-Really wish certain people would disappear off the face of the earth.
+Really wish certain people would disappear off the face of

 You could own the Earth and, still,